radekstepan/ukraine/README.rst

 #.
 Uploading a new version of the app would not necessarily invalidate the old version, thus we brutforce remove the previous apps.
 #.
 When an app is deployed, it might still take a second or two for it to actually show over the proxy server.
 #.
 Although it should be allowed, haibu only allows to kill an app by its name, not name and username so we all deploy apps into a ``chernobyl`` namespace and if you want to deploy the same app again on a different port, you need to change its ``name`` in ``config.json``.
+#.
+Restarting the app does not work as one would expect getting the latest env variables, stopping does not either expecting an ``application`` object instead of the ``name`` it is passed from the service.
+When setting new environment variable, then, we take a custom approach of stopping a running instance, getting the latest hash of its package and starting it again with these settings.